nickohrn/easy-featured-content/readme.txt

-=== Featured Content ===
+=== Easy Featured Content ===
 Contributors: nickohrn
 Tags: featured-content, admin
 Requires at least: 3.5.1
-Tested up to: 3.5.1
+Tested up to: 3.9.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to mark content as featured and provides supporting functionality.
+This plugin allows you to mark content as featured and use the designation in your queries and via a template tag.

 == Description ==

-This plugin is very simple and grew out of a client project of mine.
-It allows you to mark any content that has an editing UI in the WordPress administrative section as featured.
-It also provides a template tag that you can use to display certain markup or styles for feature content and a query variable that allows you to query for featured content.
+Quickly and easily mark any content that has an editing UI in the WordPress administrative section as featured.
+This plugin also provides a template tag that you can use to display certain markup or styles for featured content and a query variable that allows you to query for featured (or non-featured) content.

 == Installation ==